-Data Analysis/Assessment Procedures
+Data Analysis/ Functional Assessment Procedures

-- ✓ List how the data was collected for the assessment (e.g., structured and informal interviews, observations, record reviews, scatter plots, etc.). - ✓ Describe the data and how it fits with the A-B-C model:
+- ✓ List procedures used for the FA (e.g., structured and informal interviews, observations, record reviews, scatter plots). - ✓ Describe the data collected and how it fits with the A-B-C model:

-Antecedents (Setting Events & Predictors) → Behavior → Consequence (Function)
+Antecedents (Setting Events & Predictors) - Behavior - Consequence (Function)

-- List the setting events and predictors identified through the analysis of collected information and the behavior(s) and consequences (functions) to which those setting events and predictors relate. - List specific medical, psychiatric and quality of life problems that appear to be setting events or predictors. - ✓ If the same behavior serves more than one function, identify which factors predict which function is being served. - ✓ Assess and list the setting events or predictors for the positive, prosocial behavior that the person exhibits as one basis for designing preventive interventions (by increasing those positive events).
+- List specific medical, psychiatric and quality of life problems that appear to be antecedents or predictors. - ✓ Be sure to identify: - If a behavior serves more than one function: - Which behaviors, if any, appear to serve the same function; and - What factors predict which function is being served. - ✓ Assess and list the antecedents or predictors for the positive, prosocial behavior that the person exhibits as one basis for designing preventive interventions (by increasing those positive events).